Choosing the best ID card printer

 Making the best ID card printer selection is easy after reviewing your card printing needs.
-When the following questions are answered, you can narrow down your choices to the type of printer needed.
+By answering the following questions, you can narrow down your choices to the type of printer you need.

 Do your cards need to be printed in full color or monochrome?

-Do you need printing on both sides of your card?
+Do you need to print on both sides of your card?

-Double sided printers allow the card to be printed with full color on the front and black printing on the back.
+Dual-side printers allow the card to be printed in full color on the front and monochrome black on the back.
 There are also ways to print full color on both sides of the card.
-The cost of the dual sided printer is more than a single sided printer.
-The cost of the dual sided ribbon is also higher than a single sided printer.
+The cost of the dual-side printer is more than that of a single-side printer.
+The cost of the dual-side ribbon is also higher than that of a single-side ribbon.

-How many cards will be printed each year?
+How many cards will you print each year?

 Some small business applications may only require a few cards a month.
 Other educational and large business applications can require more than 10,000 or 20,000 cards per year.
 High capacity needs may require specialized printers.